masz77/doctor-roster-planning/BRD.md

   - Generate monthly reports showing public holiday shift distribution across doctors
   - Flag any significant deviations from target allocations for admin review
 - Incorporate doctors' submitted unavailability dates into the roster generation process.
+- Note that quarterly roster periods allow for personnel changes and collection of availability preferences, with the Nov 1 - Jan 31 period being the most important quarter due to holidays.

 ### 2.3.
 Public Holiday Handling
 **Description**: The system must accurately identify and manage public holidays to assign appropriate on-call units and ensure fairness.